Greek word - (exagorazo G1805, agorazo G59, lutroo G3084)

 (lutroo G3084) "Who gave himself for us, that he might redeem us from all iniquity, and purify unto himself a peculiar people, zealous of good works."
 (Titus 2:14)

-Does this definition disappoint you?
-Were you expecting to hear something much better?
-There are pastors, teachers, and songs that make this word something it is not.
-I prefer erasing redeem out of our vocabularies and using everyday words that accurately portray the meaning of the Greek.
+I prefer erasing redeem out of our Bibles and using better words that accurately portray the meaning of the Greek.
+Redeem doesn't.

 Modern Synonym - purchase (exagorazo G1805, agorazo G59) - pay a price to release (lutroo G3084)

 Bible Version Tally (how other versions translate this word)

 Galatians 3:13a (exagorazo G1805) - redeem (37 of 50), take away (4 of 50), bought (3 of 50), paid (2 of 50), bought (1 of 50), rescue (2 of 50), ransom (1 of 50), set free (1 of 50), saved (1 of 50)

 Titus 2:14 (lutroo G3084) - redeem (29 of 50), free (11 of 50), rescue (4 of 50), pay the price to free (2 of 50), ransom (1 of 50)